Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 where:
 - `localhost:9092` is the bootstrap string for connecting to Kafka and for which the same considerations made above apply
 - `Flights` is the topic name used to produce the messages with simulated flights info
+- `1000` is the interval in milliseconds between the generation of one simulated event and the next

 ### Web Client